 Melting snow is the main source of the river, which has a high silt content that gives the river a milky appearance in the upper reaches and a grayish-brown colour near the mouth.
 Annual silt loads are estimated to be 20 million tonnes of silt, clay and gravel, with 3.5 million tonnes being deposited annually in the lower reaches of the river valley, and the remainder being carried into the Strait of Georgia.
-This silt has created rich farmlands but the river channels require periodic dredging to maintain deep sea marine traffic.
+Over time, this silt has created the rich, productive farmland of BC’s Lower Mainland.
+The lower river channels require periodic sand dredging for marine traffic at Fraser River port facilities.

-Exploration associated with the fur trade provided the first European influence within the watershed.
-Simon Fraser undertook explorations in 1808 on behalf of the North West Company brought attention to the vast and rich territory beyond the Rocky Mountains.
+Exploration associated with the European fur trade began in the 1800s.
+Simon Fraser, for whom the river was later named, undertook explorations in 1808 on behalf of the North West Company brought attention to the vast and rich territory beyond the Rocky Mountains.
 By 1827, the first fur trading post was established on the river at Fort Langley.
 It remained the centre of commerce and trade until 1858 when New Westminster was selected as the site for the capital of the mainland government.

-The urban centres of Prince George, Quesnel and Lytton offer museums, artefacts, exhibits, trails and facilities that provide a wealth of opportunities for understanding the character and heritage of the region.
+The urban centres of Prince George, Quesnel and Lytton offer museums, artefacts, exhibits, trails and facilities to reflect the character and heritage of the region.
 Below Lytton, the river enters the scenic and historic Fraser Canyon.
-Visitors can take a day trip with one of the many rafting expeditions in the canyon, or at Hell’s Gate where commercial operators provide helicopter tours and cable car rides over the river.
-At Fort Langley National Historic Site, costumed interpreters provide visitors with a glimpse into the river’s past.
+Visitors can take a day trip with one of the many rafting expeditions in the canyon and see Hell’s Gate where commercial operators provide helicopter tours and cable car rides over the river.
+In the lower reaches, there are options for narrated riverboat tours or fishing tours, and a visit to the Fort Langley National Historic Site where costumed interpreters provide visitors with a glimpse into the river’s past.

 Who Manages the River?

 There is no single management authority for the Fraser River.
-Different governments and authorities have responsibilities for activities that impact the Fraser River and the surrounding watershed – including transportation, flood protection, fish and fisheries, habitat protection, port activities, agriculture, waste management and pollutants, land use and zoning.
+Different governments and authorities have responsibilities for activities that impact the Fraser River and the surrounding watershed – including transportation, flood infrastructure and mitigation, fish and fisheries, habitat protection, port activities, agriculture, waste management and pollutants, land use and zoning.